baruch/gpart/README.md

 [![Build Status](https://travis-ci.org/baruch/gpart.svg)](https://travis-ci.org/baruch/gpart)

-Gpart is a small tool which tries to guess what partitions are on a PC type hard disk in case the primary partition table was damaged.
+Gpart is a small tool which tries to guess what partitions are on a PC type, MBR-partitioned hard disk in case the primary partition table was damaged.

 Gpart works by scanning through the device (or file) given on the command line on a sector basis.
 Each guessing module is